 In front of the place quite some folk is hanging around.
 Quickly we discover why they’re all gathering around the entrance – they’re waiting for a table to be available.
 Dear eaters inside hurry up.
 If not some poor guys will simply starve next to you.
 Of course, we’re not too astonished about the strange behaviour of these people.
 In the meantime we know the tribal ritual of Americans to hang around at the eatery’s entrance before being allowed to munch something.

 Finally our little waiting time is well honoured – with some Pale Ale from their brewery.

 Of course, most visitors don’t stay in Moab just for the Moab Brewery and the tribal customs of the locals.
 The real reasons for a visit are 2 national parks: Arches’n’Canyonlands.
 So are ours.

-The 1st 1 accomodates the sensational Delicate Arch.
+The 1st 1 accommodates the sensational Delicate Arch.
 Said to be the most beautiful arch in the world.
 It’s even on Utah’s number plates.
 So many reasons to see it.

 A little later there are also clear signs that visitors from many different countries are present.
 To avoid too much cultural diversity, the national park rangers give them clear advises on how to streamline in all situations of life.
 Clear signs are posted at all important points to avoid incredible mistakes.

 Then we’re on the way to Delicate Arch.
 A stroll together with numerous co-hikers.